GetStream/stream-cli/docs/stream-cli_chat_revoke-token.md

 ```
   -b, --before int    [optional] The epoch timestamp before which tokens should be revoked.
 Defaults to now.
   -h, --help          help for revoke-token
-  -u, --user string   [required] Id of the user to revoke token for
+  -u, --user string   [required] ID of the user to revoke token for
 ```

 ### Options inherited from parent commands